thindil/steamsky/bin/doc/MODDING.md

 ## Careers

-### General informations
+### General information
 - Default game careers are in *careers.dat* file which is in *data* directory.
 - If you want remove or update any existing career, you can do it in *careers.dat* file in *data* directory or in modification file (better option) add tag `career` with attribute `index` which value will be index of selected career and attribute `action`.
-Then if you modify existing career, add changed values.
+Then if you modify an existing career, add changed values.

 ### Career data structure